YaoGroup/DIFFICE_jax/data/README.md

 Additionally, this folder provides the core codes that conduct the necessary preprocessing of the raw data, including the normalization, reshaping and random sampling, which are all required to ensure a successful PINN training.
 Two versions of codes are provided in this folder.
-The `pinns` folder involves the code is for the regular PINN training,  and the `xpinns` folder is for the extended-PINN (XPINN) training.
+The `pinns` folder involves the code is for the **regular PINN** training,  and the `xpinns` folder is for the **extended-PINN (XPINN**) training.

 ## Data Format

+To be successfully loaded by the PINN code in this package, the raw data of each ice shelf needs to be organized and named in a particular way as shown in the example dataset in this folder.
+Users need to strictly follow the same way if you want to create datasets for other ice shelves.
+The datasets for **PINN** and **XPINN** training shares certain similarity, but also contain differences that users need to pay attention to.

 ## Code description